10 Things You Can Do to Help Save Hawaii’s Coral Reefs

 It’s true!
 And those coral reefs provide the world – that’s right, the WORLD! – with beautiful snorkeling spots, fresh fish, clean water, medicine and even oxygen.
 Therefore, it’s very important that we all do our part to come together and help preserve Hawaii’s coral reefs.

 You may be saying to yourself, “I’m an office worker who doesn’t go to the beach very often.
 And I don’t live on Maui.
 Why should I care?”
 Coral reefs are vital to everyone — not just the marine life who inhabit it and not just the people who are in Hawaii.
 Read below to learn why you should care and how you can help – wherever you are.

 Understand the bigger picture about coral reefs…

 Understand that coral reefs, which act as natural barriers to coastlines, are the basis for an entire community of plants and animals in their environment.
 In other words, an ecosystem!
 Once a coral reef dies, the ecosystem that is built upon it will collapse as the creatures that inhabit it die or leave.
 In addition to supporting rich, diverse ecosystems that are home to about a fourth of all identified marine life and acting as a protective barrier to coastlines, coral reefs are invaluable from a medical standpoint.
-Known as the medicine chests of the sea, many of its marine creatures produce compounds that are used for human application, including the treatment for leukemia.
+Known as the medicine chests of the sea, many of its marine creatures produce compounds that are used for human application, including the treatment of leukemia.